Rob-Rychs/quest-submission/README.md

 2. A smart contract is a piece of code that executes and runs either a transaction (updates state) or a script (reads state) of a blockchain. https://www.ibm.com/topics/smart-contracts

-3. a transaction (updates state) or a script (reads state) of a blockchain.
+3. a transaction (updates state on-chain) and costs gas and a script (reads state) of a blockchain and is free.

 ## Chapter 1 Day 2